 Governor seeks big increase in school funding, tax increase

-Gov. Tom Wolf will propose a sweeping new plan to dramatically boost funding for public schools, to be supported by an increase in the state's personal income tax rate, administration officials said Tuesday.
+Gov. Tom Wolf will propose a sweeping new plan to dramatically boost funding for public schools, to be supported by an increase in the state's personal income tax rate that also expands exemptions for lower-wage earners, administration officials said Tuesday.

 Wolf's administration began releasing details of the plan to The Associated Press ahead of Wednesday's planned budget address.

 The majority of that $8.1 billion would go out through a 5-year-old school funding formula designed to iron out inequities in how Pennsylvania funds the poorest public schools.
-A portion of it would ensure that no school district receives less than it does now, officials said.
+A portion of it — about $1.1 billion — would ensure that no school district receives less than it does now.

+Pennsylvania barely uses that funding formula, and Wolf's proposal comes as a trial nears in a lawsuit filed in 2014 by a handful of school districts that accuses the state of inadequately funding public education.

-Schools also would receive another $200 million for special education aid, on top of the $1.2 billion they currently receive, in addition to other sums of money, Swails said.
+Schools also would receive another $200 million for special education aid, on top of the $1.2 billion they currently receive, plus $200 million for school construction and revisions to how charter and cyber charter schools are paid that could yield $229 million in savings for public schools, Swails said.

-The personal income tax increase would take the rate to 4.49% from 3.07%, but increase the exemption for the lowest earners, the people said.
+The personal income tax increase would take the flat rate to 4.49% from 3.07% — among the nation's lowest — but increase the exemption for the lowest earners.

 Under that scenario, the lowest earners — about 40% of the total — would pay less in income tax, while approximately the top one-third of taxpayers would pay more, Swails said.

-Lawmakers last approved an increase in the tax in 2004.
+The last increase in Pennsylvania's personal income tax rate took effect in 2004.
 The governor's plan to increase the personal income tax would raise about $3 billion extra, Swails said.

 That is an increase of more than 20% when compared with 2019, the last fiscal year before the pandemic disrupted the economy and tax deadlines.